Summer Research Opportunity Program (SROP)

 - Access to campus facilities such as libraries and gym

 - Wireless internet and computer lab access

 - Social events and exposure to U-M, the Ann Arbor campus, and U-M resources

 - Community building with a national cohort of rising scholars

 - Application fee waiver to apply to a Rackham Graduate School program

-SROP participants are expected to participate full-time during the eight-week program.
+SROP participants are expected to participate full-time during the ten-week program.
 Participants may not enroll in classes, concurrent summer programs, or hold other employment during the period of the program.
 Program start and end dates cannot be modified.

 - Be U.S. citizens, permanent residents, or non-U.S. citizens with DACA.

 - Have a minimum overall 3.0 GPA (on a 4.0 scale).

 - Be entering their junior or senior year in college (at a school other than the University of Michigan-Ann Arbor) and not be scheduled to graduate before December 2024.